pagopa-archive/io-sdk/DEVEL.md

 ```

 Note the `--wskprops` that will setup locally the configuration file to access and deploy actions in OpenWhisk.
-Note also the `--skip-pull-images` that will use the local copy without downloading images from the net
+Note also the `--skip-pull-images` that will use the local copy without downloading images from the net.
+Note the command `--skip-ide` exclude the theia ide for edit code direcly on the application.

 If you are lucky, your browser will open and you will get the IO-SDK user interface.